dauran/MT4-to-Mataf/README.md

 Developed by Lakshan Perera: https://www.upwork.com/o/profiles/users/_~0117e7a3d2ba0ba25e/

+Source code of the MQL code for JSON Serialization and Deserialization can be found here: https://www.mql5.com/en/code/13663

 This software is licensed under the Apache License, Version 2.0 which can be obtained at http://www.apache.org/licenses/LICENSE-2.0